djndl1/CSNotes/os/concepts/overview.md

 ## Smart Card Operating Systems

-JVM
+limited power (computing and eletrical), sinples functions, sometimes JVM-based.

 # Hardware basics

 ## CPU

+- ISA and registers

+- microarchitecture
-- fetch-decode-execute model
+  + simple fetch-decode-execute model

-- Program counter; stack pointer; program status word;

-- pipeline; superscalar (multiple execute units carrying out instructions from a buffer pool)
+  + modern pipelined, superscalar CPU (multiple execution units carrying out instructions from a buffer pool)

-Generally, all instructions involving I/O and memory protection are disallowed in user mode.
+- Privileges: generally, all instructions involving I/O and memory protection are disallowed in user mode.
 Setting the PSW mode bit to enter kernel mode is also forbidden.
+  + kernel mode access is restricted from users.
+Users can only enter kernel mode by certain instructions and pass through certain routes under kernel mode.

-Hyperthreading/hardware multithreading: allows the CPU to hold the state of multiple different threads and then switch back and forth on a nanosecond time scale.
+- Hyperthreading/hardware multithreading: allows the CPU to hold the state of multiple different threads and then switch back and forth on a nanosecond time scale.
   This does not offer true parallelism, but thread-switching time is reduced to the order of a nanosecond.
 Each thread appears to the OS as a separate CPU.
+This reduces  the time wasted on  memory access because the CPU can execute the other thread.

-Many CPUs have multiple cores.
+- Multicore: Many CPUs have multiple cores.
 GPUs have thousands of tiny cores, good for many small computations done in parallel.

 ## Memory